 Bursaries and Funding

-Please see the details below of bursary funding available to ICHT Healthcare Professional staff funded via the CATO team.
+Please see the details below of bursary funding available to ICHT NMAHPP staff funded via the CATO team.

 Research Software Bursaries (for Doctors and NMAHPPs)

 About the Bursary

-This Bursary scheme is for ICHT Doctors and Healthcare Professionals* on Imperial Health Charity/NIHR Imperial BRC funded research fellowships.
-Bursaries are available to Imperial College Healthcare Trust staff undertaking IHC/BRC funded research fellowship to provide funding for the purchase of software programmes/licences required to undertake their research projects (i.e, SPSS, NVIVO and EndNote).
+This Bursary scheme is for ICHT Doctors and NMAHPPs (Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacists and Psychologists) on Imperial Health Charity/NIHR Imperial BRC funded research fellowships.
+Available to Imperial College Healthcare Trust staff undertaking IHC/BRC funded research fellowships, this bursary can provide funding for the purchase of software programmes/licences required to undertake research projects (i.e, SPSS, NVIVO and EndNote).

 This bursary scheme is administered by the CATO Team.
 Bursaries will be available on a first-come, first-served basis.
 Applicants are advised to apply early to avoid disappointment since funds are limited.

 For queries please contact CATO@imperial.ac.uk or 020 331 31373.